 By Caitlyn Buchanan, 23rd June 2021 (Updated 9th December 2021)

-In May, Robert Troy TD, Minister for Trade Promotion announced the Bill that would bring changes to Ireland’s current rescue framework.
+In May, Robert Troy TD, Minister for Trade Promotion announced the Bill that would bring changes to Ireland’s rescue framework.
 The changes amend the Companies Act 2014 with the introduction of a simplified company restructuring process for micro and small companies; the Small Company Administrative Rescue Process (SCARP).
-When enacted, SCARP will provide a more timely and cost-efficient alternative to Ireland’s current Examinership framework by removing the need for Court approval.
+Now that the Act has commenced, SCARP should provide a more timely and cost-efficient alternative to Ireland’s current Examinership framework by removing the need for Court approval.

 Small and micro companies make up 90% of companies registered in Ireland and employ a total of 780,000 people.
 Approximately 78% of those companies are operating in sectors which have been significantly impacted or challenged by the pandemic including retail, hospitality, and the service industry.
 Business owners are facing enormous pressure to meet current or short-term liabilities while ensuring the future sustainability of their businesses.
 Minister for Trade Promotion stated that as the economy re-opens, it is important to fundamentally support viable companies as they commence trading and to help them get back on their feet.
 The primary objective of the SCARP process is to provide an appropriate regulatory response that is in line with Examinership.